 The metering will be located on the high side of the customer generator step up transformer at the Point of Interconnection.
-The metering will be installed overhead on a pole per distribution DM construction standards.
+The metering transformers will be installed overhead on a pole per distribution DM construction standards.
+The meter itself will be installed at the base of the pole.
 The Public Utility will procure, install, test, and own all revenue metering equipment.
-The metering will be bi-directional to measure KWH and KVARH quantities for both generation received, and back feed retail load delivered.
+The metering will be bi-directional to measure KWH and KVARH quantities for both generation received and back feed retail load delivered.
 There will be no additional station service metering for supplying generation load.
-The metering generation and billing data will be remotely interrogated via the Public Utility's MV90 data acquisition system.
+The metering generation and billing data will be remotely interrogated via the Public Utility's meter data management system.